phaethonp/we-ai/readme.md

 # Data framework for ai Solutions in AEC industry

->Transform scattered processes into streamlined, assembly-line-like procedures forming a more factory-like paradigm.<br><br>
+>Transform scattered processes into streamlined, assembly-line-like procedures forming a more factory-like paradigm.

+<br><br>
-### Why we build this framework<br><br>
+### Why we build this framework<br>
 Challenges we address:`Friction` `Uneven information distribution` `Safety` `Low productivity`<br><br>
 The **property development industry** is characterized by **inherent challenges**, such as **friction** between parties due to **uneven information distribution, safety concerns**, issues related to **quality**, and **low productivity.**<br><br>
 By linking the myriad of stakeholders involved in property development processes via streamlined information sharing, we can mitigate these fragmented procedures. <br><br>
-The expected outcome is a transformation of disjointed steps into a seamless, assembly-line-like operation, effectively morphing the process into a more factory-like paradigm.
+The expected outcome is a transformation of disjointed steps into a seamless, assembly-line-like operation, effectively morphing the process into a more factory-like paradigm.<br><br>